realworldocaml/book/book/testing/README.md

 A routine programming task which often suffers from a lack of a clear specification is web-scraping.
-The goal is to extract some useful information from an arbitrary web page.
+The goal is to extract some useful information from some web page.

-Here's some code that attempts to just that.
-The following function uses the `lambdasoup` package to traverse some HTML and spit out a set of strings.
-The goal of this function is to produce the set of hosts that show up in the href of links within the document.
+Here's some code that attempts to just that, using the `lambdasoup` package to traverse the HTML and spit out some data embedded within it.
+In particular, the function aims to produce the set of hosts that show up in links within the document.

 ```ocaml file=examples/erroneous/soup_test/test.ml,part=0
 open!
 Base